clokep/relapse/docs/log_contexts.md

 ## Where you create a new awaitable, make it follow the rules

-Most of the time, an awaitable comes from another synapse function.
+Most of the time, an awaitable comes from another relapse function.
 Sometimes, though, we need to make up a new awaitable, or we get an awaitable back from external code.
 We need to make it follow our rules.